ov-integrations/upsource_sync/README.md

 - supports git feature branches (branch tracking reviews are created)
 - adds new commits to the reviews in master branch
 - assigns reviewer based on the file type
+- adds and removes review labels:
+  + when creating a review, XXX label depending on the type of code will be added
+  + when concern raised, !XXX label related to this reviewer will be added, XXX label will be removed
+  + label "work in progress" is added when the Issue status changed back to "In Process"
+  + label "current release" is added when started UAT release and lasts 2 weeks, after which it is deleted

 To start integration, you need to fill file settings.json, example:
 ```